 Key considerations

-Marketer from Email Geeks responds that none of the senders he is currently working with are seeing throttling at Yahoo.
+Deliverability expert from Email Geeks states that none of the senders they are currently working with are experiencing throttling at Yahoo.
+This indicates that any observed throttling issues are likely isolated and not a global problem affecting all senders.

 Key considerations